NM-TAFE/civ-ipriot-smiley/INSTRUCTIONS.md

 ---

-Go ahead and change the implementation as per the instructions above.
+Go ahead and change the implementation as per the instructions in the Happy and Sad class.